nczempin/ll/lamp-helper.md

 #### Produce
 For each sentence:
 1. Say just the first word or two of each sentence.
-2. I will then say the entire sentence on my own
+2. I will then repeat these one or two words and continue to say the entire sentence on my own
 3. Say the entire sentence

 Do the whole thing at least three times